by David Fuentes, Ph.D.

 “Itsy Bitsy Teenie Weenie” is a prime example of “melodic tailoring,” a key compositional technique MFT can offer helpful instructions for.
 There are two kinds of melodic tailoring.

-1. Adaptable tailoring.
+1. Adaptive tailoring.
 Say your friend suffers from anisomelia (a condition in which two paired limbs differ in length), and so he routinely takes new trousers to the tailor.
 A professional-looking alteration is one where no one notices.
 Composers can face a similar situation when repeating melodic ideas, as we hear in “Itsy Bitsy Teenie Weenie.”
 The composer adjusts intervals, hoping the alterations will blend in seamlessly.
-We call this “adaptive tailoring.”

 Naturally, when we adjust intervals, we often end up changing melodic figures.
 Yet there are always several figures that share the same contour.
 Once again, the table of melodic building blocks provides a handy resource.
 For example, here are three contour types with three figures that meet their criteria.